 Do you know what that means?
 That means to become easy to live with, a delight to be around, someone that people love to see, and to talk to, and to share your presence, as they loved to see and talk to and to share the presence of the Son of God.
 That is Christianity.
 Do you see why the lie is the most hateful thing that could come into the world?
 It cuts man off from the blessing God has for him.
 All that God is, is available in Christ.
 There is no other channel, there is no other way.
 There are those who point to certain people who do not believe in Christ and say, "Look at them, look at the blessing they have, look at the goodness of their life, look at their moral character."
 But they never seem to see the flaw in that argument.
 As we have seen again and again, part of the power of the devil is that he can so cleverly imitate for awhile the goodness that is in Jesus Christ.
 It will fool anyone -- for awhile.
 But we only need to stop and think through the implications of such a thing to see how wrong it is.
 Anyone who says that, is essentially denying the Christian faith.
 He is saying that there was no need for the cross, there was no need for Bethlehem, there was no need for the Son of God to come, or for the death of Calvary and the resurrection from the grave, these things are of no value, of no significance.
 If a man can come to God in any other way than through Jesus Christ, then this whole story is a foolish fable and ought to be discarded.
 It is simply a wild, imaginative tale that deserves no intelligent consideration whatsoever.
 Thus, this becomes a denial of the faith.

 But then, how do we explain Jesus Christ?
-And how do you explain the fact that through twenty centuries men and women, living in darkness, confusion, bewilderment and despair, in heartache, in failure, in emptiness, in meaninglessness and purposelessness, have found in Jesus Christ the satisfaction of their heart, the fullness of God, the riches of God imparted to them.
-It is only through Christ that these come.
-This is antichrist, who denies the Father and the Son.
+And how do you explain the fact that through twenty centuries men and women, living in darkness, in confusion, in bewilderment in despair, in heartache, in failure, in emptiness, in meaninglessness and purposelessness, have found in Jesus Christ the satisfaction of their heart, the fullness of God, the riches of God in Christ imparted to them.

 Our Father, we pray that we may understand these themes and the world in which they are made manifest; that grasping these we may lay hold of all that is potentially ours through Jesus Christ our Lord.
 How our minds are staggered by this concept that everything that is in you -- the fullness of the Father -- is imparted to the Son, and everything that is in him is available to us.
 What riches, what amazing power, what magnificence of wisdom -- all that we need for everything that comes in any moment of pressure, of danger, of trial, of need -- has been provided in him.
 Lord, teach us to live on this level, for surely this darkened world of ours is crying out for this kind of a demonstration in this 20th century hour.
 We ask this in Jesus' name, Amen.